slim-template/slim/README.md

 # Slim

-Slim is a template language whose goal is reduce the syntax to the essential parts without becoming cryptic.
+Slim is a template language whose goal is to reduce the view syntax to the essential parts without becoming cryptic.

 ## What?

-Slim is a Rails 3, Ruby 1.9.2 templating option.
-I do not intend on making a Rails 2.x compatible version.
-I don't think it would be difficult, so if you want it, I will happily accept contributions with tests.
+Slim is a fast, lightweight templating engine for __Rails 3__.
+It has been tested on Ruby 1.9.2 and Ruby/REE 1.8.7.
+Slim is heavily influenced by [Haml](http://github.com/nex3/haml) and [Jade](http://github.com/visionmedia/jade).

 ## Why?

-Simply put, I wanted to see if I could pull of a template language that required minimum use of special characters and at least matched Erb's speed.
-Yes, Slim is speedy.
+Within the Rails community, _Erb_ and _Haml_ are without doubt the two most popular templating engines.
+However, _Erb_'s syntax is cumbersome and Haml's performance isn't exactly the best.
+Slim was born to bring the minimalist syntax approach of _Haml_ and the higher performance of Erb into once solution. _Yes, Slim is speedy!_

 ## How?